The Fitness Zeitgeist

 I promise it isn’t scary at all.
 The words that follow aren’t going to take themselves too seriously.

 In his book The God Delusion, Richard Dawkins dedicates an entire chapter around the concept of morality.
-At the expense of walking on thin ice as it is – bringing up both politics and religion, which are generally two things I avoid (along with Coldplay) – all I’ll say here is that Dawkins notes how almost all societies and cultures have always had a knack for evolving.
+At the expense of walking on thin ice as it is – bringing up both politics and religion are generally two things I avoid (along with Coldplay) – all I’ll say here is that Dawkins notes how almost all societies and cultures have always had a knack for evolving.

 No coincidence given his background as a Darwinian Biologist.